Contextualizing Argument Quality Assessment with Relevant Knowledge: Abstract

 \section{Abstract}

 Automatic assessment of the quality of arguments has been recognized as a challenging task with significant implications for misinformation and targeted speech.
-While real-world arguments are tightly anchored in context, existing efforts to judge argument quality analyze arguments in isolation, ultimately failing to accurately assess arguments.
+While real-world arguments are tightly anchored in context, existing computational methods analyze their quality in isolation, which affects their accuracy and generalizability.
 We propose \method: a novel method for scoring argument quality based on contextualization via relevant knowledge.
-We devise four augmentations that leverage large language models to provide feedback, infer hidden assumptions, supply a similar-quality argument, or a counter-argument.
-We use a dual-encoder Transformer architecture to enable the original argument and its augmentation to be considered jointly.
-Our experiments in both in-domain and zero-shot setups show that \method~consistently outperforms baselines across multiple metrics.
-We make our code available to encourage further work on argument assessment.
+We devise four augmentations that leverage large language models to provide feedback, infer hidden assumptions, supply a similar-quality argument, or give a counter-argument. \method~uses a dual-encoder Transformer architecture to enable the original argument and its augmentation to be considered jointly.
+Our experiments in both in-domain and zero-shot setups show that \method~consistently outperforms existing techniques across multiple metrics.